-Restrictions to business operations may also be in place in other states and territories.
-If you want to know what restrictions on business operations apply to your workplace, go to your state and territory government website.
+Some business operations are restricted under state or territory government public health directions.
+If you want to know what restrictions on business operations apply to your workplace, go to your state or territory government website.

 Safe Work Australia does not regulate or enforce WHS laws or COVID-19 restrictions on business operations.
 If you want to know how WHS laws apply to you or need help with what to do at your workplace, contact the WHS regulator in your jurisdiction.